 Spectrum for Sale – Low, Mid & High Band Spectrum for 5G

 For 5G to be successful, today’s licensed-spectrum networks will have to be deployed and operated using a combination of low, mid and high bands.
-As technology improves, bands in 3 GHz to 100 GHz, and eventually higher operators will be able to dramatically increase their network capacity.
+As technology improves, bands in 3 GHz to 100 GHz and eventually higher will be available and operators will be able to dramatically increase their network capacity.
 Lower bands offer better coverage and control.
 Through the use of carrier aggregation and a dual connectivity model, the varied spectrum bands will resolve the tremendous requirement for capacity in future 5G networks.

 A healthy debate on MulteFire, and coexistence with Wi-Fi going from LBT (“Listen Before Talk”) to adaptive beaming, “Look Before Talk”, is emerging.
 Fortunately, the FCC has since agreed and approved several companies with the go-ahead to activate a wireless technology called LTE-U in their base stations and devices, based on LBT algorithms.